 - No proper guidance and counseling services.

-- Children may also develop a timid, shy, cowardice, and unpleasant personality.
+Children may also develop a timid, shy, cowardly, and unpleasant personality.

 - Collective responsibility has turned into an independent responsibility.

-- Due to nuclear families, adolescents do not have anyone from Dada-Dadi, Chacha-Chachi, Bua-Fufa, etc to support.
+- Due to nuclear families, adolescents do not have anyone from Dada-Dadi, Chacha-Chachi, Bua-Fufa, etc to support them.

 - There is a lack of valuable support and guidance from the elderly.

-- Hence in the nuclear family, there are fewer chances to get together and interacting with the members of the family.
+- Hence in the nuclear family, there are fewer chances to get together and interact with the members of the family.

-- It has given them boundless freedom to spend their time and energy in useless or harmful activities.
+- It has given them boundless freedom to spend their time and energy on useless or harmful activities.

 - It has resulted in picking up unhealthy and improper living habits such as late sleeping, late rising, consumption of junk, and unhealthy food.